AmericanCouncils/Transcoding/README.md

 # Implementation Details & Example Usage #

 The Transcoding component is a library for abstracting file transcoding tool usage, and the presets that configure them.
-If you want a quick way to use it directly without implementing it in code elsewhere, check out the [Mutate CLI App](http://github.com/americancouncils/Mutate) or the [Transcoding Symfony2 Bundle](http://github.com/americancouncils/TranscodingBundle).
+If you want a quick way to use it directly without implementing it in code elsewhere, check out the [Mutate CLI App](http://github.com/americancouncils/Mutate) or the [Symfony2 Transcoding Bundle](http://github.com/americancouncils/TranscodingBundle).

 The Transcoding component consists of several parts.